 - Works may deal with any area of Eastern Europe, Russia, or Eurasia.

 - The competition is open to works of scholarship in any discipline of the social sciences or humanities (including literature, the arts, film, etc.).
 Policy analyses, however scholarly, cannot be considered.

 - Authors may be of any nationality as long as the work is published in the United States and originally published in English.

-- Textbooks, collections, translations, bibliographies, and reference works are ineligible.
+- Textbooks, collections, translations (including self-translations), bibliographies, and reference works are ineligible.